 Gino Vistosi Salmon Pink Discs Chandelier

-Materials: 36 Murano hand blown crystal glass salmon coloured discs.
-Metal (iron) chromed frame.
+Materials: 36 hand blown crystal Murano glass salmon pink coloured discs.
+Metal (iron) chromed wire frame, chain and canopy.
 Bakelite sockets.

 Height: 53 cm / 20.86”

 Electricity: 6 bulbs E14, 9 x 60 watt maximum, 1 bulb E27, 75 watt maximum, 110/220 volt (2 circuits).

 Any type of light bulb with an E14 socket and an E27 socket can be used.
 But bright/clear bulbs gives the most beautiful effect.

 Period: 1950s – Mid-Century Modern.

 Designer: Gino Vistosi (1925-1980).